oopsmonk/documentation/goshimmer/1.0/overview.md

 GoShimmer is a prototype node software that the Research Department are developing to test a [Coordicide](https://coordicide.iota.org) alphanet.

-When all the modules become available, the GoShimmer nodes will become the Coordicide testnet, which is a release candidate for the next IOTA protocol.
+When all the modules become available, the GoShimmer nodes will become the Coordicide testnet: A release candidate for the next IOTA protocol.

 See the [roadmap](https://roadmap.iota.org/goshimmer-alphanet) for more information.